 When the motor reaches between 50 and 70% speed, the centrifugal switch is activated to cut off the starting winding.

 If the centrifugal switch is unable to open at 50 to 70 percent of its synchronous speed.
-The starting winding of the motor will overheat and burn out, as a result the motor starting will not be possible.
+The starting winding of the motor will overheat and burn out; as a result, starting the motor will not be possible.

 11. Shaft